- Santorini’s volcanic origins and long history of viticulture make Santorini wines some of the best in Greece.

-What makes the vineyard of Santorini stand out
+What makes the Santorini vineyards stand out?

 The answer to why the vineyard of Santorini is among the top Greek vineyards lies behind a combination of things.
 The first reason that makes Santorini stand out is that the island has a very long history in viticulture.
 It knows how the field operates inside out.
 What’s more, it integrates methods and techniques passed down countless generations with modern technology.